National Institute for Land and Infrastructure Management

 FY2019

-River restoration guidbook for creating better bird habitatpdf icon
+River restoration guidebook for creating better bird habitatpdf icon

 Date of Issue:2020.2

-Author:Miyuki Masuko, Toshi Funakubo, National Research and Development Corporation, Civil Engineering Research Institute
+Author:Miyuki Mashiko, Satoshi Funakubo, National Research and Development Agency, Public Works Research Institute

 TECHNICAL NOTE of National Institute for Land and Infrastructure Management No.1094